aracelym210/gitbook-tech-notes/aws/cloud-practitioner-essentials.md

     | Migrate existing applications to the cloud | Increase resource utilization by using app mgmt and virtualization technologies | Integrate cloud-based resources with legacy IT applications |
     | Design and build new applications in the cloud | Aka "private cloud." | |

-### Definitions
-- **Cloud computing:** The on-demand delivery of IT resources over the internet with pay as you go pricing

 ## Module 2 - Elastic Compute Cloud (EC2)
 - EC2 is enabled by multi-tenancy: sharing underlying hardware between virtual machines (via hypervisor that manages)
 ### Benefits of Elastic Compute Cloud (EC2)